-What is TCFD?
 What does TCFD mean for boards today — and in the future?
-And finally, what are the next steps that boards should take to operationalize these increasingly mandatory disclosures?
+Why is TCFD important?
+And finally, what are the TCFD recommendations?

-TCFD stands for the Task Force on Climate-Related Financial Disclosures.
-For companies navigating climate-related issues, reporting requirements and stakeholder requests for information, TCFD outlines 11 recommended disclosures based on governance, risk and strategy.
+The Task Force on Climate-Related Financial Disclosures — commonly referred to as TCFD — outlines eleven recommended disclosures based on governance, risk and strategy for companies navigating climate-related issues, reporting requirements and stakeholder requests for information.
 Metrics and targets are also covered by TCFD, meaning that corporations and their stakeholders have a comprehensive, comparable way to benchmark progress against themselves and their peers.

 For investors and stakeholders, it’s a glance into which companies are taking a proactive stance toward greenhouse gas emissions, a warming planet and the world’s transition to a lower-carbon economy.
 In issues related to climate change, which companies are best prepared — or most at risk?

 Background information can be helpful for boards at all stages of TCFD implementation.